rockdaboot/wget2/docs/wget2_manual.md

            -p http://example.com/interesting/article.php

-  If the server is using session cookies to track user authentication, the above will not work because --save-cookies will not save them (and neither will browsers) and the cookies.txt file will be empty.
+  If the server is using session cookies to track user authentication, the above will not work because `--save-cookies` will not save them (and neither will browsers) and the cookies.txt file will be empty.
 In that case use --keep-session-cookies along with --save-cookies to force saving of session cookies.

-* --method=HTTP-Method
+* `--method=HTTP-Method`

   For the purpose of RESTful scripting, Wget2 allows sending of other HTTP Methods without the need to explicitly set them using --header=Header-Line.
 Wget2 will use whatever string is passed to it after --method as the HTTP Method to the server.

-* --body-data=Data-String, --body-file=Data-File
+* `--body-data=Data-String`, `--body-file=Data-File`

-  Must be set when additional data needs to be sent to the server along with the Method specified using --method.
+  Must be set when additional data needs to be sent to the server along with the Method specified using `--method`.
-  --body-data sends string as data, whereas --body-file sends the contents of file.
+  `--body-data` sends string as data, whereas --body-file sends the contents of file.
 Other than that, they work in exactly the same way.

-  Currently, --body-file is not for transmitting files as a whole.
+  Currently, `--body-file` is not for transmitting files as a whole.
 Wget2 does not currently support "multipart/form-data" for transmitting data; only "application/x-www-form-urlencoded".
 In the future, this may be changed so that wget2 sends the --body-file as a complete file instead of sending its contents to the server.
   Please be aware that Wget2 needs to know the contents of BODY Data in advance, and hence the argument to